 As part of the California Architectural Practice Experience (capX) program, CAF is committed to sharing valuable resources that support the next generation of architects.
 We’ll provide tools we develop, as well as those contributed by the capX community.

-Have a resource that could help aspiring architects?
+Have a resource that could help firms or aspiring architects?
 Whether it’s a guide, template, or mentorship advice, we’d love to share it!
 Your contribution can make a real difference in shaping the future of the profession.
 To share a resource, please contact kanderson@aiacalifornia.org.

-5 Ways an Intern Can Contribute To Your Bottom Line
+Ways an Intern Can Contribute To Your Bottom Line

 Looking for ways to maximize efficiency while mentoring the next generation of architects?
 Interns can provide valuable support across research, organization, marketing, client presentations, and site visits—freeing up your team’s time and enhancing workflow.
 Need suggestions on how interns can contribute to your firm’s success?
 Click here (from AIA California’s Working for You, Feb 2025).